okuvshynov/vimqq/README.md

 - [x] creating new chats. `:QQN something something` would be new?
 - [x] session selection/loading
 - [x] session list
-- [ ] change shortcuts, define commands the right way, now it is a mess
+- [x] change shortcuts, define commands the right way, now it is a mess
 - [x] check what's up with cache reuse and \n\n token.
 - [x] session dictionary
-- [ ] deleting sessions.
+- [x] deleting chats.
 - [x] generating title for chat
 - [x] visual selection is incorrect
 - [x] date/time of last message in chat selection